SAFETY DATA SHEET

 Ingestion

 If swallowed, induce vomiting.
 Immediately rinse mouth with water.
 Give a glass of water to drink.
-Never give anything by mouth to an unconscious person.
-Seek medical attention if symptoms occur.

 Inhalation

 If inhaled, remove to fresh air.
 If not breathing, give artificial respiration.
 If breathing is difficult, give oxygen.
-Seek medical attention if breathing problems develop.

 Skin Contact

 In case of skin contact, immediately remove contaminated clothing and wash affected areas with water and soap.
-Seek medical attention if symptoms occur.

 Eye Contact